Red siskin

+The red siskin (Spinus cucullatus) is a small endangered finch.

+Distribution

-The red siskin (Spinus cucullatus) is a small endangered finch native to tropical South America - in northern Colombia, northern Venezuela (where it is called the "cardenalito") and Guyana.
+It is native to tropical South America - in northern Colombia, northern Venezuela (where it is called the "cardenalito") and Guyana.
 It was common in the early 20th century, occurring throughout the foothills of northern Venezuela, but has now become extremely rare in a fragmented range.
 The population on Trinidad is believed to be extirpated, with no sightings since 1960.

-Habitat

-The red siskin is found in open country, forest edges and grassland with trees or shrubs.
-The female is believed to lay three greenish-white eggs in a grassy cup nest in a tree.
+An introduced population derived from escaped cagebirds in Puerto Rico has since thought to become extinct.

 Description

 The red siskin is about 10 cm long.
 The male is mainly deep red, with black on the head, throat, flight feathers and tail tip, and a whitish lower belly and under tail.
 The female is grey on the head, breast, and upper parts, apart from a red rump and upper tail.
 The breast is grey with reddish flanks, and the rest of the underparts, the wings and tail resemble the corresponding areas of the male.
 Immature females are paler than the adults, and immature males are brown rather than red.